Sibling Rivalry: Why Can't We Agree on Our Elderly Parents' Care Needs?

 - Get outside help.
-When families are locking horns with each other and cannot come to a productive decision or make a plan regarding their parents’ care, involving a neutral party can be very beneficial.
-A social worker, geriatric care manager or mediator, especially for family meetings can make a huge difference.
+When families are locking horns with each other and cannot come to a productive decision or make a plan regarding their parents' care, involving a neutral party can be very beneficial.
+A social worker, geriatric care manager, or mediator can make a huge difference, especially for family meetings.

 - Make a family plan for care BEFORE your parents need help.
-Getting everyone to understand what their expected roles are going to be now, rather than when a crisis hits, will help things go so much smoother later on when your senior’s needs intensify.
+Getting everyone to understand what their expected roles will be now, rather than when a crisis hits, will help things go much smoother later on when your senior's needs intensify.
 Who will be able and willing to provide day-to-day help and who will help manage finances are the biggest factors to consider.
-(Your senior’s plan can be as individualized and specific as your family wants and needs.)
+(Your senior's plan can be as individualized and specific as your family wants and needs.)

 - When creating a plan of care for parents, think outside the box.
-Decide what is worth financially outsourcing, e.g. cleaning, shopping, errands, day care or home care.
+Decide what is worth financially outsourcing, e.g., cleaning, shopping, errands, daycare, or home care.
 Even if certain siblings plan on providing the majority of the care for parents themselves, budget or come together financially and get some help occasionally to relieve the family caregiver.
-This will decrease chances for burnout and resentment, all of which equal better care for your mom or dad.
+This will decrease the chances for burnout and resentment, all of which equal better care for your mom or dad.
 When coming up with a support team for your parents, make sure to include family friends, extended family members, helpful neighbors, volunteers, and other sources.
-The bigger the support system, the less strain there will be on adult children and burnout chances will be greatly diminished.
+The bigger the support system, the less strain there will be on adult children, and burnout chances will be greatly diminished.

-- When assisting a parent with a move, consider hiring a senior move manager.
-Certified move managers are angels with packing tape and are invaluable part of a care team.
-They can organize items, help parents “right size” (a more positive term and often more acceptable then “downsize”), coordinate with movers, and often can do a move in one day.
-Moving is incredibly hard for seniors and a move manager is money well spent.
-Please note that a move to senior living during the Covid-19 pandemic can alter some move-in plans.
+- Consider hiring a senior move manager when assisting a parent with a move.
+Certified move managers are angels with packing tape and are invaluable parts of a care team.
+They can organize items, help parents "right size" (a more positive term and often more acceptable than "downsize"), coordinate with movers, and often can make a move in one day.
+Moving is incredibly hard for seniors, and a move manager is money well spent.
+Please note that a move to the senior living during the Covid-19 pandemic can alter some move-in plans.
 See https://theclassichg.com/moving-to-the-classic-during-covid-19/.

 - Read up on family caregiver preparedness and join a family caregiver support group.
 Many of us are informally caring for our parents without knowing it.
 It can be gradual…doing their laundry and yard work, adding their shopping to yours, pre-dispensing their meds into daily/weekly planners, and going with them to medical visits.
 Before you know it, you're a family caregiver.
 Get the support you need before the really heavy-duty care comes your way.
 You'll be all the stronger for it.

-Consider this staggering statistic: 46% of family caregivers in the U.S. who said their relationships with their siblings have deteriorated, blame unwillingness on the part of siblings to help care for their parents.
+Consider this staggering statistic: 46% of family caregivers in the U.S. who said their relationships with their siblings had deteriorated blame unwillingness on the part of siblings to help care for their parents.

-One of the best ways to avoid hurt feelings, blame and unequal distribution of responsibilities is to talk it out.
-While not always embraced, often others will agree to a family meeting or discussion if someone else organized it.
-Holding a family meeting may feel strangely formal at first but it does get easier with practice.
-It is an essential component to becoming and remaining a strong and organized support for your parent(s).
+One of the best ways to avoid hurt feelings, blame, and unequal distribution of responsibilities is to talk it out.
+While not always embraced, others will often agree to a family meeting or discussion if someone else organizes it.
+Holding a family meeting may feel strangely formal at first, but it does get easier with practice.
+It is essential to become and remain strong and organized support for your parent(s).

-- Start the meeting by setting a time limit and assign someone to take notes.
-The scribe ideally should send an email summary after the meeting to all involved in the care, not only as a reminder as to what was talked about, but to make sure no vital points were missed.
-It’s suggested that the first meeting be limited to an hour or less keep it short and to the point.
-Keep in mind that this may be very emotional and possibly stressful for the senior involved and shorter meetings, especially at first are best.
+- Start the meeting by setting a time limit and assigning someone to take notes.
+The scribe ideally should send an email summary after the meeting to all involved in the care, not only as a reminder as to what was talked about but to make sure no vital points were missed.
+It's suggested that the first meeting be limited to an hour or less to keep it short and to the point.
+Keep in mind that this may be very emotional and possibly stressful for the senior involved and shorter meetings, especially at first, are best.

-- Have any pertinent information on hand for the meeting.
-Examples might be latest reports from physicians, brochures, and price lists from assisted living communities, etc.
+- Have any pertinent information on hand for the meeting?
+Examples might be the latest reports from physicians, brochures, price lists from assisted living communities, etc.

-- As simple as it sounds, make sure EVERYONE gets time to be heard.
-Parents and all family members involved in care and decisions should be able to safely, and without criticism, share their biggest fears in relation to parent’s care, (i.e., “I’m cared to death dad will fall and no one will be around to hear him scream for help!”
+- As simple as it sounds, it makes sure EVERYONE gets time to be heard.
+Parents and all family members involved in care and decisions should be able to safely and without criticism, share their biggest fears in relation to parent's care (i.e., "I'm scared to death dad will fall, and no one will be around to hear him scream for help!"
 Everyone also should be able to share their ideal outcomes.
-This will give everyone, including your parents, a picture of what each family member worries about the most and offers a chance to hear other’s suggestions some that may be different than your own.
+This will give everyone, including your parents, a picture of what each family member worries about the most and offers a chance to hear others' suggestions, some that may be different than your own.

 - Be kind to each other.
-You are all attending the meeting for the same reason you love your parent/s and you want what’s best for them.
-The goal is to keep calm and stay focused on your parents’ needs.
+You are all attending the meeting for the same reason you love your parent/s, and you want what's best for them.
+The goal is to stay calm and focus on your parents' needs.

 - Assign duties to siblings based on their strengths, expertise, and interests if at all possible.
-If one sibling is a CPA, and lives two hours away, it makes logical sense that he or she assist with financial issues, rather than with hands-on-care every day.
-This is ideal and we must also not assume, as mentioned earlier, that the closest sibling is the one that should be providing all the care.
-Working with everyone’s strengths and abilities makes for a strong team, a team where one person isn’t responsible for ALL the aspects of care, or isn’t trying manage things they have no interest or skills in.
+If one sibling is a CPA and lives two hours away, it makes logical sense that he or she assists with financial issues rather than with hands-on care every day.
+This is ideal, and we must also not assume, as mentioned earlier, that the closest sibling is the one that should be providing all the care.
+Working with everyone's strengths and abilities makes for a strong team, a team where one person isn't responsible for ALL the aspects of care or isn't trying to manage things they have no interest or skills in.

 - Be direct when asking siblings for their help.
-Do not assume that others should know what needs to be done and you “shouldn’t have to ask.”
-Assuming does not work in marriages, when raising children, or when caring for aging parents.
+Do not assume that others know what needs to be done and that you "shouldn't have to ask."
+Assuming does not work in marriages, raising children, or caring for aging parents.